apache/dolphinscheduler/docs/docs/en/guide/upgrade.md

  `sh ./script/stop-all.sh`

-## Download the Newest Version Installation Package
+## Download the Latest Version Installation Package

 - [download](/en-us/download/download.html) the latest version of the installation packages.
 - The following upgrade operations need to be performed in the new version's directory.